anon-veracoder/veracode-dynamic-analysis-api-examples/SECURITY.md

 ## Supported Versions

 This project is for educational purposes only.
-Security issues
+Any security issues will be fixed on the main branch.

 ## Reporting a Vulnerability